 Check out these autumn fishing tips from ace angler Ben Hervey-Murray for catching a PB over the next couple of months.

 And if you do get lucky, be sure to email pix and details exclusively to Angler’s Mail magazine (firstname.lastname@example.org).
 Yes, you could get into print with us!

 Watch the weather

-For example, if there’s a warm spell forecast or a switch in wind direction to a warmer, more southerly breeze, you can bet your bivvy that the carp will be making the most of fast-heating shallows when the sun is prominent after a cold snap, and they’ll be bang on a new, warm wind too.
+For example, if there’s a warm spell forecast or a switch in wind direction to a warmer, more southerly breeze, you can bet your bivvy that the carp will be making the most of fast-heating shallows when the sun is prominent after a cold snap.

 Take a bet on that bump in the weekly forecast and use a fair bit of bait in the teeth of a warm wind or a subtle zig rig in warmer areas of the venue.